 How long it takes to become an RN vs. LPN

-If you graduated with a bachelor’s degree in another field, you may be able to enter an accelerated BSN program (ABSN) which transfers over the general education credits from your first bachelor’s.
+If you graduated with a bachelor’s degree in another field, you may be able to enter an accelerated BSN program (ABSN) or MSN Direct Entry online program, which both transfer over the general education credits from your first bachelor’s.
 You would then complete nursing coursework and clinical experience.
-At Herzing, our ABSN program can take as few as 16 months to complete.
+At Herzing, both programs can take as few as 20 months to complete.